Sharifate of Mecca: Ottoman era

 During the Ottoman period the Emirate was not hereditary, and owed its succession to direct nomination by the Ottoman Porte.
-A dual system of government existed over the Hejaz for much of this period.
+A dual system of government existed over Mecca for much of this period.
 Ruling authority was shared between the Emir, a member of the ashraf or descendants of Muhammad, and the Ottoman wāli or governor.
 This system continued until the Arab Revolt of 1916.
 Apart from the Emirs of Mecca, Ottoman administration in the Hejaz was first at the hands of the Governor of Egypt and then the Governors of Jeddah.
 The Eyalet of Jeddah was later transformed into the Hejaz Vilayet, with a governor in Mecca.

 For much of the 19th century, the northernmost place of the Emirate was Al-'Ula, while the southern limit was usually Al Lith, and sometimes Al Qunfudhah; to the east, it never stretched further than the Khaybar oasis.
 Mecca, Medina and Jeddah were its largest cities.
 Some of the population of these cities consisted of non-Arab Muslims, including Bukharis, Javanese, Indians, Afghans, and Central Asians.

 Early period

-The Hejaz region was formerly under the Mamluk Sultanate until its defeat and take over by the Ottomans in 1517.
+The western region was formerly under the Mamluk Sultanate until its conquest by the Ottomans in 1517.
 In the same year, Sharif Barakat of Mecca acknowledged the Ottoman Sultan as Caliph.
-When the Sharifs accepted Ottoman sovereignty, the Sultan confirmed them in their position as rulers of the Hejaz.
+When the Sharifs accepted Ottoman sovereignty, the Sultan confirmed them in their position as rulers of Mecca.
 Ottoman authority was only indirect, as the arrangement left real power with the Emir.
-The Sultan assumed the title of "Hâdimü’l-Haremeyni’ş-Şerifeyn", or Custodian of the Two Holy Cities.
+The Sultan assumed the title of Hâdimü’l-Haremeyni’ş-Şerifeyn ("Custodian of the Two Holy Mosques").

 In 1630, a flood swept Mecca, almost completely destroying the Kaaba.
-It had been restored by 1636.
+It was restored by 1636.
 In 1680, about 100 people drowned in another flood in Mecca.

-Initially, the Ottomans administered the Hejaz under the Eyalet of Egypt.
-The Emirs were appointed by the Sultan taking into consideration the choice of the sharifs, as well as the opinions of the walis of Egypt, Damascus and Jeddah (after it was established), as well as that of the qadi of Mecca.
-The emir of Mecca was always from the Hashemite clan of Muhammad.
-This situation was ended in 1803, when fundamentalist Wahhabis deposed the ruling Emir of Mecca, Sharif Ghalib.
+Initially, the Ottomans administered Mecca as part of the Eyalet of Egypt.
+The Emirs were appointed by the Sultan, taking into consideration the choice of the sharifs, as well as the opinions of the Wālis of Egypt, Damascus, and Jeddah (after it was established), as well as that of the qadi of Mecca.
+The emir of Mecca was always a Hashemite descended from the family of Muhammad.
+This situation was ended in 1803, when fundamentalist Wahhabis deposed the ruling Emir of Mecca, Ghalib ibn Musa'id.

-Saudi invasion and Egyptian control
+Saudi invasion of Hejaz (1802–1806)

 The Saudis started to be a threat on the Hejaz from the 1750s onwards.
-Subscribing to the Salafi-Wahhabi creed, the religious establishment of the Saudis rose as a religious movement in Dira’iyya in the Nejd in 1744-1745.
+Subscribing to the Salafi–Wahhabi creed, the religious establishment of the Saudis rose as a religious movement in Diriyah in the Najd in 1744–1745.
 Their doctrine found few sympathisers in the Hejaz, and the Mufti of Mecca pronounced them heretics.
 They were able to take the two holy cities in 1801.
-In 1803 the Wahhabis, led by Abdul-Aziz Al Saud, attacked Mecca.
+In 1803 the Wahhabis, led by Abdulaziz Al Saud, attacked Mecca.
 Sharif Ghalib fled to Jeddah, which was besieged shortly thereafter.
 Sharif Ghalib was sent back to Mecca as a Saudi vassal.